yangxin-stu/basic_knowledges/cg/learn CG with vulkan/00 vulkan programming guide.md

 ### resource views
 1. function: partition them, reinterpret their content, or use them for multiple purposes
-2. category:Views of buffers, which represent a subrange of a buffer object, are known as` buffer views`, and views of images, which can alias formats or represent a subresource of another image, are known as `image views`.
+2. category: Views of buffers, which represent a subrange of a buffer object, are known as` buffer views`, and views of images, which can alias formats or represent a subresource of another image, are known as `image views`.
 3. `image view`: a collection of properties and a reference to a parent image resource.
 4. all images are essentially considered array images
 5. `image arrays`: we only refer to images with a `layerCount` greater than `1` as an array image. `cube map` . filtering cannot be performed across multiple layers in an array image. most Vulkan implementations will not allow you to create a 3D image with an arrayLayers field greater than 1.